Understeer is when the front of the car goes straight on in a corner…

 Driving the Mustang with extra weight at the front, I noticed an immediate difference – I could safely carry more speed through the corners.
 A test run clocked up a score of 27 laps and a best lap time of 4.19 seconds – again!
 I was getting tired, so wasn’t pushing quite so hard as earlier.
 I reckon there is a tenth to be shaved of that lap time with this car.

 The Mustang still has its traction magnet fitted, so the downforce from that will be more of a factor than any weight we add.
 However, with the magnet removed, weight becomes a vital component of tuning a Scalextric car.
-We will look at this in Part 9 of this Tuning series.
+We will look at this in Part 9 – Removing the Magnet.

 Adding too much weight means the car’s braking and acceleration is reduced.
 In terms of understeer, a heavy car needs to brake earlier and its momentum makes it more likely to go straight on.
 Extra weight over the guide might keep the guide in the slot for longer, but there is a balance… The correct placement of a small amount of weight is likely to be more effective and record faster lap times than a car with lots of ballast thrown in.